hilmanlajuardhie/Robot_Arm/README.md

 ## 📚 Project Feature

-This repository is divided into four main technological pillars:
+This repository is focused on two main technological pillars:

-*   **Embedded Systems (C/C++):** Bare-metal programming, hardware abstraction, and register-level configuration for STM32 microcontrollers, alongside foundational C/C++ software development.
-*   **Computer Vision (Python):** Real-time object detection and video streaming pipelines utilizing YOLOv11, OpenCV, and GStreamer.
-*   **Reinforcement Learning (Python):** Training, evaluating, and simulating intelligent agents using Stable-Baselines3 (SB3), Gymnasium, and MuJoCo, backed by PyTorch and ONNX Runtime.
-*   **Robotics Middleware (ROS2):** Node architecture, robotic simulation, and motion planning utilizing core ROS2 tools including Gazebo, RViz, and MoveIt2.
+*   **Robotics Middleware (ROS2):** Node architecture, robotic simulation, and motion planning utilizing core ROS2 tools including RViz, and MoveIt2.
+This is tailored specifically for controlling the Ufactory 850 cobot on ROS2 Jazzy.
+*   **Computer Vision (Python):** Real-time object detection and video streaming pipelines utilizing YOLOv11 and OpenCV.

 ---